 Is testing worth the investment?

-As product testing often involves specialized test equipment, custom-fabricated fixtures, skilled test engineers, and extra products and materials devoted to testing, it requires investment from organizations.
-When today's competitive marketplace is taken into account, this investment can be difficult to justify at the start of a project when budgets are already squeezed.
+As product testing often involves specialized test equipment, custom-fabricated fixtures, skilled test engineers, and additional products and materials devoted to testing, it requires organizations' investment.
+When today's competitive marketplace is taken into account, this investment can be difficult to justify when budgets are already squeezed at the start of the project.
 However, it cannot be underestimated that the failure to perform appropriate testing can have devastating consequences that can cost significantly more than the testing itself.

 Here, we take a look at some of the actual costs that organizations face if they decide to forego testing:

 The first and least costly consequence of avoiding testing is the internal discovery of nonconformance through an internal audit or quality check.
-In terms of scenarios, this is not the worst-case as the product has not yet left the premises, meaning the damage is limited.
+This is not the worst-case in terms of scenarios as the product has not yet left the premises, meaning the damage is limited.
 This situation can be alleviated by separating the affected products, evaluating for conformance, and, if necessary, making the required reworks.

 Being subjected to findings from an audit is one of the more severe consequences of avoiding testing requirements.
 Any errors discovered at this stage could be rectified as the affected products can be recalled and evaluated, and reworks and repairs carried out for the products to be re-released.
 However, as well as the time and cost implications, organizations risk losing a customer's trust and potentially valuable contracts.

 If a lack of accurate models are utilized, products and components can often be over-engineered, making them more expensive.
 Using appropriate models and designing components based on empirical testing data, the lead time for creating components can be reduced.

 The most costly consequence of not testing is catastrophic product failure.
 The result of this can be devastating, ranging from product damage to loss of life, and the consequences are permanent with organizations exposed to legal prosecution.